PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 1. Verify `git status --short --branch`, local/remote divergence, and the two latest commits; do not create a pull request.
-2. Move the complete 371-line
+2. Design a pure indexed SPP candidate that validates both Concat/affine/Conv islands and all constants before any mutation; add shared-constant copy-on-write characterization before changing production behavior.
-   `_optimize_transpose_resize_add_concat_affine_conv_spp_nhwc_chains` source
+3. Apply graph and layout changes through shared `ModelIRGraphIndex` and `LayoutState`, register one stable ordered runner, and replace all seven raw production calls while retaining the compatibility wrapper.
-   mechanically to a focused pass module while retaining the wrapper and all seven raw calls.
+4. Run focused architecture/efficiency gates, sequential Tier 1
-3. Confirm exact AST equivalence against `0804e37` and add a single-owner architecture gate.
+   `superpoint.onnx -tb flatbuffer_direct -cotof`, and the full direct gate;
-4. Run focused and full direct gates, then commit and push extraction before indexed candidate planning.
+   then commit and push the indexed checkpoint.

 Resume constraints remain: commit and push at coherent checkpoints only; no pull request; no new dependency; default direct TFLite and `-cotof` must remain